clietar/Machine-Learning-deployment-/README.md

     2. principle :
         - instead of dumping trained model as a pickle and load it for deployment, we dump the model as .json file using the dump_model() function of XGBOOST.
 The file contains a list of python dictionnaires, each representing the boosters created during the training phase.
-        - the script first represents each node (child nodes, its children, and its leaves) and each decision treee as class objects from the .json file
+        - the script first represents each node (its respective children and leaves) and each decision treee as class objects from the .json file
         - Finally, for the given input data, it will logically read every booster representations to get the right output value, and make prediction as XGBOOST algorithm does.

      3. Utilization :